GTAP Resources: Resource Display

 Abstract

 This paper analyses the long-run labour-market and macroeconomic implications of generative AI (GenAI) using a task- and occupation-based computable general equilibrium (CGE) model of the Australian economy.
-Unlike partial-equilibrium task-based approaches or CGE studies representing automation as coarse labour–capital substitution, our framework models augmentation and automation as endogenous, competing task technologies and embeds this mechanism in a 45-industry, 97-occupation general-equilibrium structure.
+Unlike partial-equilibrium task-based approaches or CGE studies representing automation as coarse labour–capital substitution, the framework models augmentation and automation as endogenous, competing task technologies within a 45-industry, 97-occupation general-equilibrium structure.

 Resource Details () GTAP Keywords